monkeywithoutthee/php-Dictionary/README.md

 # php-Dictionary

-# simple app using php and mysql
+# simple example of using php and mysql

 available to view at https://harryramma.co.uk/phpdictionary/